-On the WIPS2000, there are 3 link settings to enable the Microprocessor (U1) to be programmed.
+On the WIPS2000 and WIPS2017, there are 3 link settings to enable the Microprocessor (U1) to be programmed.
 These should normally be in the "RUN" position.
-They are set to the "PROG" position to program the Microprocessor Flash.
-Currently, this is performed only by Tyco.

 There is a further link setting LK4 which enables the EEPROM (U3) to be written to.
 Currently this IC is not used, so the setting of LK4 is immaterial.